tjsturos/quilibrium-rewards-lookup/README.md

 ### Output
 Will create a output.csv when done.
 #### Notes on Output
-There are many that have the same reward amounts, so you will often see a wallet address with many possible peerIds.
+There are many peerIds that have the same reward amounts, so you will often see a wallet address with many possible peerIds.